-Complete the [team](#) and [workshop](#) registration forms (also available at boardsailor.com/botball) and complete and sign the Application Information requested below and give it and your donation to Michael Schuh.
+Complete the [web team](#) registration form (also available at boardsailor.com/botball) and complete and sign the Application Information requested below and give the signed form and your donation to Michael Schuh.
 The check will not be cashed until applicants are notified that they are on a team.
-Applicants can request their money back and remove their name from the list at any time before February 1.
+Applicants can request their money back and remove their name from the list at any time before January 31.
 Please donate to "KISS Institute for Practical Robotics" in the \$250 to \$325 range to support the team.
 If this is more than you can contribute, please include a check for what you are able to contribute.
 Botball qualifies for some company donation matching programs, so please consider this if one of these is available for you.
 Botball is not an educational institution so company donation matching programs that require the organization to be an educational institution will likely not work.